alex-wuu/detect-droplets/README.md

 Click the Run button and wait for the processing to finish.

-Here is an example of what the output image can look like (original first, output second, and settings in the above image):
+Here is an example of what the output image can look like.
+The original image is first, the output image is second, and the settings are in the above image of the settings window.
+This is an image of dropwise condensation on a Teflon coated silicon substrate.

 ![alt text](images/test.jpg) ![alt text](images/test_out.jpg)

 ## Additional References